dlhamilton/AI-DermDiagnosis/README.md

 ---

+## Requirements Evaluation

+---

+## CRISP DM Process
+TODO

+---

 ## Bugs

 - You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a significant variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

----

-## CRISP DM Process
-TODO

 ---